 This is strange.
 To summarize the preceding points: I have Hypervisor (and Hyper-V) enabled.
 When I need to boot to the same Windows 10 but without Hypervisor, to be able to run VMware, VirtualBox and Android emulators, it works perfectly.
 But, at the next boot, the option to boot to Windows 10 without Hypervisor is removed from the boot menu (!).
 In addition, Outlook always crashes, and freezes during the “Loading profile” stage.

 This is not a big problem.
 I can work around both issues with some simple steps.
-I just need to add a new boot menu entry for the main OS without Hypervisor, and delete all *.ost and *.nst profile folders in %localappdata%\Microsoft\Outlook\ folder.
+I just need to add a new boot menu entry for the main OS without Hypervisor, and delete all *.ost and *.nst profile files in %localappdata%\Microsoft\Outlook\ folder.
 All Outlook mail profiles will be downloaded from the cloud when Outlook is launched next time, issue resolved.

 Anyway, that’s just a workaround.
 Testing some more, I finally found a way to install the latest Android operating systems on a Hyper-V virtual machine.
 No more rebooting to W10 without Hypervisor needed, all these minor issues gone.